rafael-santiago/kryptos/README.md

 # Kryptos

-This project is a try of building a tiny and straightforward crypto library that can be used in user mode and also kernel mode stuff.
+This project is an attempt of building a tiny and straightforward crypto library that can be used in user mode and also kernel mode stuff.

 Until now these are the supported platforms: